GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 # Immediate To-Do List

+- Make fusional nouns with no gender but case

 - start making fusional nouns
   - funional nouns may be built the same as agglutinative nouns, but with all the suffix then merged together, perhaps by removing letters at a random index, to give the illusion of an agglutinitve past.
 E.g singular suffix -id + masculine suffix -ko = -idko then the third letter is lost resulting in -ido.
   Otherwise, each individual suffix may be purely random